wbuz24/grad-research/README.md

 Clone the repository at [gem5.org](https://www.gem5.org/getting_started/) and follow the instructions to install.
 When prompted about "pre-commit hooks" simply press enter, "y" and allow the package to compile on it's own (It will take a while).

-Build gem5 for your specific architecture (if building for X86):
+Build gem5 for your specific architecture (if building for RISC-V):

 ```
-python3 `which scons` build/X86/gem5.opt -j9
+scons build/RISCV/gem5.opt -j9 <NUMBER OF CPUS>
 ```

 ## Execution